top of page

 not based on grade or age but on where they truly are.

-We use progress-based assessments (MAP Growth) to guide instruction
+We recommend progress-based assessments (MAP Growth) to guide instruction

 and ensure each child is supported, challenged and moving forward with confidence.